JoeCuddlefish/MCC-Map-Gametype-String-Editor/README.md

 # Reach Map & Gametype String Editor Documentation

 ## Overview
 The **Reach Map & Gametype String Editor** is a user-friendly application for managing and editing map and gametype files for **Halo: The Master Chief Collection (Halo Reach)**.

-This tool allows you to browse, modify, and organize `.bin`, `.dat`, and `.mvar` files, including updating file names, titles, and descriptions.
+This tool is designed specifically for **Halo Reach** but **might also work for Halo 4**.
+It **does not work for Halo 3 or Halo 2 Anniversary**.
+The application allows you to browse, modify, and organize `.bin`, `.dat`, and `.mvar` files, including updating file names, titles, and descriptions.
 It also provides advanced options for folder organization and file customization.

 ---